KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a resource manager cannot communicate with the transaction manager.

-    throw [System.Transactions.TransactionManagerCommunicationException]::New("a resource manager cannot communicate with the transaction manager.")
+    throw [System.Transactions.TransactionManagerCommunicationException]::New('a resource manager cannot communicate with the transaction manager.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Transactions.TransactionManagerCommunicationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Transactions.TransactionManagerCommunicationException.aspx)